TomokiMiyauci/lru-map/README.md

 Of course, if the maximum number is greater than 2^24, the result will be the same as for the `Map` object.

+## Definition of Used

+"Used" is ambiguous, so we will clarify the situation.

+Used" is defined as when the actual item is retrieved.
+That is, a reference by `get` is "used", but a reference by `has` is not "used".

 ## Basic usage

 LRU Map and `Map` look almost the same.
 You must always give `maxSize` as a